JVPC0D3R/auto-segment/README.md

 # auto-segment

 <p align = "justify">
-  This repo contains different tools to generate your own segmentation datasets using your objcet detection YOLOv8 models.
+  This repo contains different tools to generate your own segmentation datasets using your object detection YOLOv8 models.
 This work is a continuation of the article <a href="https://blog.roboflow.com/how-to-use-yolov8-with-sam/"> "How to use YOLOv8 with SAM" </a>published by Arty Ariuntuya on Roboflow, in which she explained the power of both models working together.
 </p>

 ## 🎭 segmentation mask